-4.2 Lockdown Policies, Credit Lines Drawdowns and Cash Accumulation
+5.1 Lockdown Policies, Credit Lines Drawdowns and Cash Accumulation

-We showed that during the COVID-19 shock, European firms went into a "panic borrowing" driven by an unexpectedly sharp fall in revenue and firms with good solvency and liquidity risk drew down their credit lines and topped up their cash holdings.
-We also showed that this result was essentially unique to the COVID-19 crisis and had no precedent with other crises in Europe (the 2008 financial crisis and the 2012 European crisis).
+We showed that during the COVID-19 shock, European firms went into a "panic borrowing" driven by an unexpectedly sharp fall in revenue.
+This panic borrowing is unique to the COVID-19 shock and has no precedent with other crises in Europe (the 2008 financial crisis and the 2012 European crisis).
 In the following sections, we study the differential effect of COVID-19 on European firms' decisions to access credit lines.
 We investigate if European firms in different countries, hit differently by the COVID-19 shock, drew down their credit lines.
 To define country flexibility, we consider the country's infection data and specific social distancing policy (less or more stringent).
-We borrow this approach from Campello et al. (2020) who study job hiring in the US and work flexibility.
+We borrow this approach from Campello et al. (2020), who study job hiring in the US and work flexibility.
 The idea of doing this is twofold.
 Firstly, it will allow us to directly use information reported on COVID-19 cases to define the COVID-19 shock and to study if the "panic borrowing" is a consequence of high COVID-19 cases and stringent policy measures.
 Second, It also presents the opportunity to run additional robustness tests to support the empirical results presented in the previous section and mitigate potential endogeneity issues.
 We measure firms' impact of COVID-19 in two different ways.
 First, as explained, we follow Campello et al. (2020) and define high (low) COVID-19 impact within a specific country (we consider the COVID-19 cases in the largest European economies: Germany, France, Italy and Spain).
 We also use an alternative indicator as a proxy for social distancing strictness across European countries: the Oxford Stringency Index.
 A higher value of this index implies a stricter social distancing policy in that country.

-4.2.1 Infection Rates, Mobility Policy and Credit Lines Drawdowns where $Drawdown{i,t}$ denotes: 1) credit line drawdowns divided by total assets, and 2) credit line usage.
+5.1.1 Infection Rates, Mobility Policy and Credit Lines Drawdowns where $Drawdown{i,t}$ denotes: 1) credit line drawdowns divided by total assets, and 2) credit line usage.
 COVID Impacti,t is once 1).
 High COVID Exposurei,t, a dummy equal to 1 each quarter the country is in the top 50% of the number of confirmed COVID cases per million and 0 elsewhere (Campello et al. 2020); 2) We also use log(Stringency), the logarithm of the Stringency Index which records the strictness of "lockdown style" policies.
 Higher Stringency Index restricts people's access to some jobs (Ritchie et al. 2020).
 2020:Q2 is a time dummy which denotes the period of the shock.
 Control variables include the leverage (total debt divided by total assets), the logarithm of total assets, the undrawn credit lines divided by total assets, and the logarithm of the price-to-book ratio.
 Industry fixed effect is included.
-The regression results of Equation (8) are documented in Table (16).
+The regression results of Equation (3) are documented in Table (14).

-We use Equation (8) below to study the relationship between infection rates (mobility policy) and firms' credit lines draw downs.
+We use Equation (3) below to study the relationship between infection rates (mobility policy) and firms' credit lines draw downs.

-$$Drawdown{i,t} = \alpha + \beta_1 COVID \ Impact{i,t} + \beta_2 (COVID \ Impact{i,t} \times 2020:Q2) + \gamma X{i,t} + \epsilon{i,t}$$ (8)
+$$Drawdown{i,t} = \alpha + \beta_1 COVID \ Impact{i,t} + \beta_2 (COVID \ Impact{i,t} \times 2020:Q2) + \gamma X{i,t} + \epsilon{i,t}$$ (3)